 We ask friends and family to click the link below to share a short audio recorded story or memory of Margene.

-To send flowers to the family or plant a tree in memory of Margene Fife Robbins, please visit our floral store.
+To send flowers to Margene's family, please visit our floral store.